shrimala/file_checker/README.md

 LIMITATIONS
 ------------

-The current Drupal 8 verison of File Checker has not been tested on sites with large (10,000+) amounts of files.
+The current Drupal 8 version of File Checker has not been tested on sites with large (10,000+) amounts of files.
 You may experience performance issues at this scale.